St Mark's Community Hub for the people of Oscott and Kingstanding

 Card making group

-This group usually meets on the first Thursday of the month from 1.30 to 3.30 All materials are provided and help in making 2 cards per session.
-Come and give it a try.
+This group meets on the first Thursday of the month from 1.30 to 3.30 All materials are provided and help in making 2 cards per session.
+Come and give it a try no experience needed and equipment is provided.
 The cost is £3.00 per session.
-Next session Thursday 6th April.
+Next session Thursday 2nd November

 Young at Heart